Manchester Association F.C.: Colours

 The club's original colours were scarlet and black hoops, bought from a Deansgate outfitter.
 By 1876 they had changed to blue and French grey "harlequin" pattern (quarters) shirts, with white shorts and blue stockings.

-In 1880, when playing under the name Manchester Wanderers, the club wore white, but by 1887 at the latest the club was wearing blue and white quartered shirts and white shorts.
+In 1880, when playing under the name Manchester Wanderers, the club wore white, and in 1884 adopted Oxford and Cambridge blue jerseys, but by 1887 at the latest the club was wearing blue and white quartered shirts and white shorts.